Complex Dynamics of a Model of Sheared Nematogenic Fluids

 By keeping $\lambda_{k}$ fixed between $0.9$ to $1.15$ and varying the shear rate $\Gamma$ or the shear stress ${\sigma^{imp}_{xy}}$, we find three distinct steady states or ``phases'' (i) \textit{periodic}, (ii) \textit{spatiotemporally chaotic}, (see Fig.~\ref{fig:2}) and (iii) \textit{aligned}.
-In the shear rate controlled case, the flow curve (see Fig.~\ref{fig:1}) shows non-monotonic behavior in a small range of $\Gamma$ values, whereas the shear stress controlled flow curve shows discontinuous jumps in the shear rate when shear stress is changed by only a little amount.
-On closer inspection, this region reveals the existence of a spatio-temporally chaotic phase.
+In the shear rate controlled case, the flow curve (see Fig.~\ref{fig:1}) shows non-monotonic behavior in a small range of $\Gamma$ values, whereas the shear stress controlled flow curve shows discontinuous changes in the shear rate when the shear stress is changed by only a small amount.
+On closer inspection, this region reveals the existence of a spatiotemporally chaotic phase.
 A detailed investigation of the order parameter stress and velocity profile in the spatiotemporally chaotic phase shows transient shear banding with randomly nucleating domains of low and high stress (see Figs.~\ref{fig:2}(c) and (d) ) that evolve as a function of time.
 This behavior is shown in detail in Fig.~\ref{fig:s1} which is a space time plot for the order parameter stress component $\sigma_{xy}$ for the spatiotemporally chaotic phase for $\lambda_k=1.12$, $\eta=1.0$.
 Fig.~\ref{fig:s2} shows the enlarged version of a section of Fig.~\ref{fig:s1} and and Fig.~\ref{fig:s3} shows the velocity (along $x$ direction) profile in that specific space time region.
 Plots of the velocity $v_{x}$ and order parameter stress component $\sigma_{xy}$ as a function of space $y$, along the gradient direction, at time instant $t=400$, shown in Fig.~\ref{fig:s4} show shear banding in both the quantities.
 However, the space time plots of these quantities clearly show that the banding is not steady in time - rather it is transient in nature.